Contributed By Cowan, DeBaets, Abrahams & Sheppard LLP

 The deposit requirement for software permits filing the entire source code or a representative sample, which is useful if the source code contains trade secrets.

 For purposes of registration, hypertext markup language (HTML) is neither considered a computer program nor software.
 The CO permits registering HTML as a literary work if created by a human rather than a website design program, provided it contains sufficient creative expression.
-To register HTML, submit a complete copy of the code, not a sample.
-Refer to Circular 66 on “Websites and Website Content” for more information.
+To register HTML,a complete copy of the code must be submitted.
+See Circular 66 on “Websites and Website Content”.

-Databases are not a protected category of creative works; however, a database that is comprised of a collection and arrangement of material may be registered as a compilation of copyrightable work.
-This form of authorship recognises the selection, coordination, and arrangement involved in creating a database.
+Databases are not a protected category of creative works, however, a database comprised of a collection and arrangement of material may be registered as a compilation of copyrightable work.
+This form of authorship recognises the selection, co-ordination and arrangement involved in creating a database.
 Additionally, material appearing in a database may be deemed authored and thus protectable.

 Industrial designs do not receive copyright protection but may qualify for a design patent under 35 USC Section 171, which protects the ornamental design of an article of manufacture.